Some of the issues related to primary pupils using the internet are

 - Being cyberbullied by others on the internet

 - Using technology appropriately, e.g. webcams and cameras on mobile devices

 - Sharing personal information with others they don’t know on the internet

 - Playing video games with adult rating, e.g. Call of Duty

-The digital leaders have made a great start on becoming the school experts in being safe online.
-They have already completed their first two modules and learnt about digital footprints and Cyber Bullying.
-For each module there are online tasks to developed the leaders understanding and task to be recorded in workbooks.
-After completing all 7 modules they will be an expert in making sensible choices online, and teach the rest of the school how to be safe when using the internet.
+The digital leaders meet on a weekly basis to work through different topic on online safety to become the school experts in being safe online.
+For each topic the children complete tasks to developed the leaders understanding.
+After completing all activities they will be an expert in making sensible choices online.
+The Digital Leader will help to promote online safety throughout school running competition, assemblies and supporting children to now how to be safe when using the internet.

 If you feel that your child is being groomed or abused online, then use the Child Exploitation Online Protection (CEOP) Centre’s reporting form.

 For further information about family filtering for home broadband